vanilla-project/vanilla-project.guide/_guides/rust/command-line.md

 ### Unit Tests and Integration Tests

-One difference that stands out to other languages is that there is no `src`/`test` directory serparation between production code and its unit tests in Rust.
+One difference that stands out to other languages is that there is no `src`/`test` directory separation between production code and its unit tests in Rust.
 Unit tests live _inside_ the modules defined in `src` &mdash; usually towards the bottom of the file.
 It is possible, though, to have a `tests` directory on the root level of our projects.
 Tests in there are considered _integration tests_, that test a wider scope of the project than individual unit tests.